 - Buy the product.

-Fluffing Hurts the Content Ontology & Thus Your Keyword/Topic Targeting
+Fluffing Hurts The Content Ontology & Thus Your Keyword/Topic Targeting

 The main reason I would like you to think about satisfying search intent is content ontology and the hierarchy between keywords and articles.

-If we are mindlessly aiming for 2,000 words to write about a topic such as “apples” (as per best case practice), we will quickly realize that most writers and SEO pros tend to talk about “bananas” and “oranges” when running out of things to say about “apples.”
+If we are mindlessly aiming for 2,000 words to write about a topic such as “apples” (as per best-case practice), we will quickly realize that most writers and SEO pros tend to talk about “bananas” and “oranges” when running out of things to say about “apples.”
 They are trying to hit their target word count no matter what it takes.

 Instead of making it clear to Google that this is the best page about “apples,” we are now confusing users and the search engine about the purpose and topic of the content piece.

-It is keyword cannibalization, when we confused Google so much that it doesn’t know which piece to rank for the query “apples” and it alternates between the two – hurting your overall ranking performance.
+It’s called keyword cannibalization when we confuse Google so much that it doesn’t know which piece to rank for the query “apples,” which causes it to alternate between the two – hurting your overall ranking performance.

 - One article per keyword (cluster) (e.g., one piece for “apple/apples”).

 - Respect the relationship between your articles (ontology or content hierarchy).
-Everything about “fruits” in general goes on that parent page/category page.
+Everything about “fruits,” in general, goes on that parent page/category page.

 The goal to create the best content piece on “apples” will determine the content length.

-If we then keep in mind what Page 1 competitors are currently doing in terms of content length, satisfy search intent, give the best answer and invite users to convert – we not only have a created a piece of content that will rank well itself – we have also created a piece that makes a great backlink target that will lead to successful rankings.
+If we then keep in mind what page one competitors are currently doing in terms of content length, satisfying the search intent, giving the best answer, and inviting users to convert – we not only have created a piece of content that will rank well itself – we have also created a piece that makes a great backlink target that will lead to successful rankings.